madetech/handbook/roles/senior_data_engineer.md

 # Senior Data Engineer

 Our Senior Data Engineers enable public sector organisations to embrace a data-driven approach by providing data platforms and services that are high-quality, cost-efficient, and tailored to clients’ needs.
-They develop, operate, and maintain these services, as well as ensuring they provide maximum value to data consumers, including analysts, scientists, and business stakeholders.
+They develop, operate, and maintain these services.
+They make sure they provide maximum value to data consumers, including analysts, scientists, and business stakeholders.

 ## Your role at Made Tech